eosonera/hetalianhorrorshow/README.md

 Full Ren'Py fan remake of The Hetalian Horror Show by the [hetascanlations](https://hetascanlations.tumblr.com/) team.
 <br>
-The game itself can be read in less than 2 hours and is very linear, with only once choice leading to either a 'good' or 'bad' end.​
+The game itself can be read in less than 2 hours and is very linear, with only once choice leading to either a 'good' or 'bad' end.

+**All assets used in this game belong to Himaruya Hidekaz and kitayume.*​* This is a non-commercial fan remake of a free game.

 ## Download, Tips, & Info: